embassynetwork/modernomad/docs/docker-development-environment.md

     $ docker-compose run web ./manage.py generate_test_data

-This will wipe out your superuser, so after generating test data, create a new superuser that you know the credentials to:
+This will create a superuser with the credentials `admin` and `password`.

-    $ docker-compose run web ./manage.py createsuperuser

 You only need to run these commands once.
 Wen you want to work on the development environment in the future, just run `docker-compose up --build`.
 (Note: `--build` is optional, but means that the Python and Node dependencies will always remain up-to-date.)